Special exhibit "Quilt National" open through Oct. 15

-Birds flourishing next to oil rigs, the moon, summer flowers and earthquakes are among the inspiration for a variety of art quilts that will be featured in the next special exhibit at the Hayes Presidential Library & Museums.
+Birds flourishing next to oil rigs, the moon and earthquakes are among the inspiration for art quilts featured in a special exhibit at the Hayes Presidential Library & Museums.

-"Quilt National" will feature 20 contemporary art quilts that were entered in the 2015 Quilt National competition, a biennial juried competition of the contemporary art quilt, that takes place at The Dairy Barn Arts Center in Athens, Ohio.
+“Quilt National” features 20 contemporary art quilts that were entered in the 2015 Quilt National competition, a biennial juried competition of the contemporary art quilt, which takes place at The Dairy Barn Arts Center in Athens, Ohio.

-The exhibit opens June 3 in the lower level of the Hayes Museum.
+The exhibit is in the lower level of the Hayes Museum.
 It will be on display through Oct.
 15.

 Quilts displayed in this exhibit were made in 2012 or 2014 by artists in the United States and around the world.
 They feature a variety of fabrics, colors and innovative techniques used to convey each artist’s message.